Join a red meat allergy discussion with Dr. Erin McGintee at the Westhampton Free Library on September 14, 2017, at 7:00 p.m.

 In the Long Island Newsday, on July 30, 2017, the headline on the front page declared, “TICK BITE TRIGGERS RED-MEAT ALLERGY, LI’s East End is home to hundreds of cases.”

 This wasn’t the first time this condition, also known as alpha-gal allergy, made the news.
-It’s been in the national news and written about in magazines, journals, and various websites.
+It’s been in the national news, magazines, journals, and various websites.
 But the prevalence and growth in our area of this tick-borne allergy is astounding.

 The tick responsible for this condition is the female Lone Star tick.
-And when the tick bites its host, its saliva injects directly into the bloodstream.
-Combined with an anesthetic, that dulls the feeling of the bite, a type of sugar is also present that humans do not possess in their bodies.
-And this is known as galactose-alpha-1,3-galactose, aka alpha-gal.
-Because our bodies don’t recognize this sugar, it’s deemed an enemy, and attacked with antibodies.
-And this same sugar is found in meat from non-primate mammals.
-Therefore, after a bite like this occurs, our bodies perceive this sugar as the bad guy and we get an allergic reaction from eating meat from other mammals.
+When the tick bites its host, its saliva injects directly into the bloodstream.
+Combined with an anesthetic that dulls the feeling of the bite, a type of sugar is also present that humans do not possess in their bodies.
+This is known as galactose-alpha-1,3-galactose, aka alpha-gal.
+Because our bodies don’t recognize this sugar, it’s deemed an enemy and attacked with antibodies.
+This same sugar is found in meat from non-primate mammals.
+Therefore, after a bite like this occurs, our bodies perceive this sugar as the bad guy, and we get an allergic reaction from eating meat from other mammals.

 Becoming a red meat allergy victim